irodrigo17/jogging-demo-app/README.md

 Logging should be handled using a good extensible framework like [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack), to easily manage different log levels and log destinations (like a remote server for errors).

 ##### Custom RESTful API

 Having a custom RESTful API would be great for showing backend development skills.

+##### Security

+The API now uses token based authentication, ACL authorization and SSL.
+Security is reasonable, but in a real world project I’ll probably invest more time on it and do more testing.

+##### Scalability

+The API should scale pretty well right now as it’s using [Parse](https://www.parse.com), but in a real world project I’ll probably make some tests and see if it can deal with the expected usage scenario, and probably build a custom RESTful API from the ground up.

+##### Documentation

+The app code, and most importantly the API interface should be really well documented on a real project.